WHO warns of new lockdowns if transition not managed carefully

 “The risk of returning to lockdown remains very real if countries do not manage the transition extremely carefully and in a phased approach,” he said at a virtual briefing in Geneva.

-He also said that it was not possible to return to business as usual when the pandemic eventually ebbs, stressing the need for investment in health systems.
+“There is discussion with counterparts in China for a further mission which would be more academic in focus and really focus on looking at what happened at the beginning in terms of the exposures with different animals so that we can look to have an approach to find the zoonotic source,” she added.

+Tedros stressed the need for investment in health systems now to save lives later.

 “The COVID-19 pandemic will eventually recede but there can be no going back to business as usual,” he said.
+He also urged countries to address inequalities that he said were “fuelling” the pandemic.

 Reporting by John Revill and Emma Farge; Editing by Michael Shields